-We are so lucky to have technology to be able to connect us to our inspirations.
+We are so lucky to have the technology to be able to connect us to our inspirations.
 You can literally just reach out to people [through social media].
 I’ve found that in fashion you have to be a little pushy so that doors can start opening for you.
 So many people want these careers and it’s about living in your passion.

 My role models…

 Personally, I admire my grandmother and mother.
 They are women who really embody the essence of unconditional love and compassion.
-Their love and guidance makes me want to evolve into the best version of myself.
+Their love and guidance make me want to evolve into the best version of myself.
 This need to evolve into the higher me keeps me motivated.
 I would be nothing without those two incredible women.

 Professionally speaking, I admire Angela Ahrendts and Bozoma Saint John.
 Angela for her strategic career moves and passion for continuing to take her career to new heights.
 I love Bozoma Saint John for being uncompromising in bringing her whole self to the table.
-She does not apologize for being a goddess who is impeccable at business.
+She does not apologize for being a goddess who is impeccable in business.
 I aspire to carry that level of confidence into my work.

 I don’t have a mentor in the traditional sense, but I do have relationships with influential people in this business.
 When I meet people I try to recognize genuine connections with certain people and make sure that I am doing my part to keep that business relationship strong.
-I know that when I return to New York, there’s many people who I’ve worked with who I’ll be grabbing coffee with and making sure we’re staying connected while I’m on the West Coast.
+I know that when I return to New York, there are many people who I’ve worked with who I’ll be grabbing coffee with and making sure we’re staying connected while I’m on the West Coast.